AstrobioMike/AstrobioMike.github.io/bash/ncbi_eutils.md

 ---
 ---
 <br>

+## Help me improve this page!
 I hope this was helpful.
 As mentioned above, to pull different types of data you would need to run your search appropriately to get the desired accessions, and then you'd need to change the options of `efetch`, like which `-db` and which `-format`.
+This is pretty straightforward for genomes, but there are a lot of intricacies I haven't had to work out yet (and therefore haven't worked out yet; necessity is a hell of a force for innovation – to paraphrase lots of people).
+For instance I ran into difficulty trying to make an example pulling nucleotide sequences from RefSeq protein accessions.
+I think part of the problem is I don't have my head fully wrapped around how the different databases are connected.
+If I could pin that down, then I could get to the issue of trying to pull the start and stop coordinates and be golden, I think... 🤔

+As usual, what I've shown above is probably far from being the most efficient way to do this.
+So if you have insight into doing things better please let me know via email or [twitter](twitter.com/astrobiomike){:target="_blank"}, and especially please reach out if you can help with how to pull nucleotide seqs from RefSeq protein accessions.
+Then we can update this for everyone 🙂